pingcap/docs-cn/dm/manually-handling-sharding-ddl-locks.md

     ```

 2. DM-worker sends the received DDL information of the two sharded tables of `mysql-replica-01` to DM-master, and DM-master creates the corresponding DDL lock.
-3. Use `show-ddl-lock` to check the information of the current DDL lock.
+3. Use `shard-ddl-lock` to check the information of the current DDL lock.

     ```bash
-    » show-ddl-locks test
+    » shard-ddl-lock test
     {
         "result": true,
         "msg": "",